phooey/is-it-raining/README.md

 Instead of implementing my own client to consume the Dark Sky API, I used the [darksky-forecast-api](https://github.com/200Puls/darksky-forecast-api) available in the [Maven](https://maven.apache.org/) Central Repository.

 The development was done with the [Spring Tool Suite](https://spring.io/tools), based on [Eclipse](https://www.eclipse.org/) with the [SonarLint](https://www.sonarlint.org/) extension for static code analysis.
-The [EclEmma](https://www.eclemma.org/) plugin for Eclipse was used to analyze the code coverage of the tests.
+The [EclEmma](https://www.eclemma.org/) plugin for Eclipse, and [JaCoCo Maven plug-in](https://www.eclemma.org/jacoco/trunk/doc/maven.html) is used to analyze the code coverage of the tests.

 Version control was done with [Git](https://git-scm.com/), [GitHub](https://github.com/) and [EGit](https://www.eclipse.org/egit/)